Get Ready to File Your Income Tax Return

 Q- Which ITR form for salary income?

-If a resident individual is having only Salary income then Form ITR-1 is relevant subject to other conditions.
+If a resident individual has only a Salary income, then Form ITR-1 is relevant and subject to other conditions.

 Q- Which ITR should be filed for the commission agent?